ValerioRocca/TPC-DS-with-SparkSQL/README.md

 make OS=LINUX
 make
 ```
-2. Install Spark: Download the zipfile about spark + hadoop version and follow the next steps:
+2. Install Spark: Download the zip file about spark + Hadoop version and follow the next steps:

-Unzip the file.zip downloaded from Spark site.
+Unzip the file.zip downloaded from the Spark site.

 ```
 tar -xzvf spark-3.x.x-bin-hadoop2.7.tgz